Tinkerforge/doc/source/Product_Overview.rst

        :align: center
        :target: _images/Bricklets/bricklet_voltage_tilted_800.jpg

-Bricklets can be used to extend the features of a :ref:`Brick <product_overview_bricks>`.
-There are Bricklets to measure physical values such as rotation, voltage, current, ambient light.
-Also there are Bricklets for control purposes such as switching relays, digital input/output and drawing on LCDs.
+Bricklets can be used to extend the features of :ref:`Bricks <product_overview_bricks>`.
+There are Bricklets to measure physical values such as rotation, voltage, current and ambient light as well as Bricklets for control purposes such as switching relays, digital input/output and drawing on LCDs.

 Unlike Bricks, Bricklets have no fixed size.
-Each Bricklet has the minimum size it needs.
+Each Bricklet has the minimum size possible.
 Each Brick has up to four connectors for Bricklets.

-You can easily connect the Bricklet with the supplied cable.
-The Brick than detects the new features and new software methods are available.
+On startup a Brick detects connected Bricklets.
+The Bricklet plugins, stored in the EEPROM of the Bricklet, are copied into the flash of the Brick.
+This adds methods to the Brick, that can then be called from the PC.

 See :ref:`High Level Programming Interface <pi_hlpi>` for more information.

 .. csv-table::
    :header: "Name", "Description", "C/C++", "C#", "Java", "Python"